sozialhelden/wheelmap-frontend/.github/pull_request_template.md

 - [ ] It references applicable Asana tickets.
 - [ ] It targets the right branch.
 - [ ] I removed not applicable sections of the PR template.
+- [ ] [optional] I added a GIF of my favorite animal to the PR description to lighten the mood of my colleagues.
 </details>

 <details><summary>📝 I updated the documentation</summary>